In addition to his strong practice in consumer law, his regulatory criminal work includes health and safety and planning enforcement cases.

 Andrew is frequently instructed as fresh appellate counsel by the CPS Appeals and Review Unit, in particular in cases involving out-of-time appeals by alleged victims of trafficking.

 Andrew’s general criminal defence practice has included obtaining acquittals for a client in an eight-handed case accused of aiding and abetting misconduct in a public office; a young lady charged with inciting a child to engage in sexual activity, a private hire driver accused of sexually assaulting a passenger; and, as led junior, a solicitor accused of conspiring to defraud mortgage companies.

 His prosecution practice has included securing convictions for wounding with intent, robbery and the importation of Class A drugs.
-He is currently instructed as disclosure counsel in a series of cases prosecuted by the Specialist Fraud Division.
+He acted as disclosure counsel in a series of cases prosecuted by the Specialist Fraud Division.
 He has particular expertise in prosecuting cases with a technological element, and is adept at presenting to juries cases largely dependent on cell-site evidence.

 - Recorder of the Crown Court – 2020